codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 Not all of the CI3 libraries have been ported or rewritten for CI4!
-See the threads in the `CodeIgniter 4 Roadmap <https://forum.codeigniter.com/forum-33.html>`_ subforum for an uptodate list!
+See the threads in the `CodeIgniter 4 Roadmap <https://forum.codeigniter.com/forum-33.html>`_ subforum for an up-to-date list!

 **Do read the user guide** before embarking on a project conversion!